Pruitt–Igoe: Decline

 After 1960, the rental income from Pruitt–Igoe failed to cover the cost of operation, forcing the housing authority to tap into its reserves and causing cutbacks at other developments, which were themselves profitable.
 Attempts by local authorities to improve living conditions were handicapped by lack of resources, though numerous programs, including the hiring of private security, rent incentives to attract new tenants, and grants for academic studies, were tried.
 As the financial position of the authority worsened, it raised the minimum rent from $20 a month in 1952, to $32 in 1958, $43 in 1962, and $58 in 1968.
 The increases forced some families to devote as much as 75 percent of their income to rent.
 In addition to the rent increases, tenants were charged for basic services like replacing fuses and door locks.
 The rent increases were a major factor in a nine-month rent strike by tenants in 1969.
 The strike began on February 2 at other public housing projects in the city and spread to Pruitt–Igoe by April 1.
 It ended with a settlement under which the board of commissioners of the housing authority resigned and tenant organizations were granted more influence.

 In 1965, the project received a federal grant to improve the physical condition of the buildings and establish social programs for residents, but the grant failed to reverse the decline.
 Between 1963 and 1966 it was the subject of a sociological study by Lee Rainwater.
-By the late 1960s, Pruitt–Igoe was described as resembling "a city under siege".
 In 1966, the Pruitt–Igoe Neighborhood Corporation commissioned a survey of the housing project that catalogued numerous issues with its maintenance, security, and management.
 Basic services like elevators and heating often failed, and maintenance sometimes took years to respond to tenant requests.

 The withdrawal in 1967 of a private security force that patrolled the buildings led to a further escalation in crime and vandalism, which was partially attributed to the large number of juveniles in single-parent households; a census undertaken in September 1965 found that 69.2 percent of inhabitants were minors, and less than 30 percent of households with children had both parents present.
 Teenage pregnancy and juvenile delinquency were considered major problems by the residents.
-Families at Pruitt–Igoe were large: the average household had four minors, and the average woman would give birth to five or six children during her child-bearing years.
+Families at Pruitt–Igoe were large: the average household had four minors.
 Nearly half of births (and 73 percent of first-born children) were out of wedlock, though this statistic was no higher in Pruitt–Igoe than in nearby private housing.